 - Personal injury – suspended license for 180 days to 2 years

-- Death – suspended license for 2 years
+- Death – suspended license for two years

 Criminal Charges for Scott’s Law Violations

-In general, Scott’s Law is considered a moving violation or traffic offense.
-If an accident occurs involving personal injury, property damage or a death occurs as the result of a Scott’s Law violation, then you could be facing criminal charges as follows:
+Scott’s Law is generally considered a moving violation or traffic offense.
+If an accident occurs involving personal injury, property damage, or a death occurs as the result of a Scott’s Law violation, then you could be facing criminal charges as follows: